New South Wales Awards Contracts for 1.4GW of Renewable Energy Projects in 10-Year Tender Programme

 Credit: Pexels

-The Australian state of New South Wales (NSW) has taken a significant step towards its goal of generating 12GW of renewable energy by 2030.
+The Australian state of New South Wales (NSW) has taken a significant step towards its goal of generating 12GW of by 2030.
 The government has announced the award of contracts for a 1.4GW tranche of clean energy projects under the first phase of a 10-year rolling tender programme.
-The successful projects comprise two solar farms, a , and a battery system, with a combined investment value of approximately A$2.5bn.
+The successful projects comprise two solar farms, a , and a battery energy storage system, with a combined investment value of approximately A$2.5bn.

 Among the winners were ACEN Australia, which secured agreements for the 720MW New England Solar Farm in the New England Renewable Energy Zone and the 400MW Stubbo Solar Farm in the Central West Orana Renewable Energy Zone.
-Goldwind Australia's 275MW Coppabella Wind Farm in the Southern Tablelands was also successful, alongside Australia's 50MW/400MWh Limondale BESS in the South West Renewable Energy Zone.
+Goldwind Australia's 275MW Coppabella Wind Farm in the Southern Tablelands was also successful, alongside RWE Renewables Australia's 50MW/400MWh Limondale BESS in the South West Renewable Energy Zone.

 The contracts were assessed and awarded by AEMO Services, which expects the projects to be operational by 2025/26.
 The tender programme is aimed at replacing NSW's coal-fired power stations, which are due to be decommissioned over the next ten years.